iMikie/Create_Processing_Library/README.md

 ##How to create a library for Processing 3.0 (no need for an IDE)

-To get the sources, just click on the green **Clone or Download** button and download a zip file of this repository.
+To get the sources for this repository, just click on the green **Clone or Download** button and download a zip file of this repository.
 You don’t need an IDE.
 Other than a new version of java, you probably don't need anything new at all.

 -